sighupio/fury-kubernetes-service-mesh/README.md

 ## Deployment

-To start using Fury Kubernetes Monitoring, you need to use [furyctl](https://github.com/sighup-io/furyctl/blob/master/README.md) and create a `Furyfile.yml` with the list of all the packages that you want to download.
+To start using Fury Kubernetes Service Mesh, you need to use [furyctl](https://github.com/sighup-io/furyctl/blob/master/README.md) and create a `Furyfile.yml` with the list of all the packages that you want to download.